mjkern/67272-Windows-Setup/instructions.md

     3) Install Ubuntu 18.04 on WSL

         Find [Ubuntu 18.04 in the Windows store](https://www.microsoft.com/store/apps/9N9TNGVNDL3Q) and select "Get" on the distro page.
+Then select "Install".

     4) Initialize your Ubuntu installation

-        1) Launch Ubuntu from your start menu (it will take a minute to open)
+        1) Launch Ubuntu 18.04 (it will take a minute to open)
         2) When prompted, enter a username of your choice
         3) When prompted, enter a password of your choice
         4) Record the credentials for the account you just created somewhere